 Cook the shallot: Add the shallot and cook about 2 minutes.

 Add remaining ingredients: Add the apples, lemon juice, fruit spread and spice and stir to combine.
+Now your apple cinnamon compote is almost ready.

 Cook the compote: Cook over medium low heat until apples soften.
 About 10 minutes but watch closely so as not to overcook them.